-8 Black Innovators Who Made a Huge Impact in Tech
+8 Black Innovators In Tech

 Emtage filed to patent his invention but has since made many other valuable contributions to the tech industry and today works as the CTO at Mediapolis, an NYC-based tech company.

 Kimberly Bryant was born in Memphis, Tennessee and is an electrical engineer.
 Their early career included work with biotechnology companies Genentech, and Pfizer, a company you may not have known about until recently.
 You likely regularly hear about Pzifer now as it is behind in developing one of the few widely-approved COVID-19 vaccines.

 One summer, Bryant’s daughter attended a computing camp.
 The boys at the camp were given far more attention from counsellors than the girls.
 This struck a chord with Byrant.
 As a result, she founded Black Girls Code, a charity aimed at empowering young girls of colour and providing them with the exposure, skills, and confidence to enter historically white, male-dominated STEM fields.

 Today BGC aims “to grow to train 1 million girls by 2050 and become the ‘girl scouts’ of technology.”

 Katherine Johnson was one of the most important tech experts who worked for The National Aeronautics and Space Administration (NASA).
 She often solved difficult math problems for the company.
 Johnson was among the most prominent Black women innovators.